 Reinforcing ‘Safety First’ Messaging 24/7

-The International Paper facility in Sumter, South Carolina, has taken its BBS (Behavior Based Safety) process and 5S methodology to a new level with the use of The Marlin Company’s patented Electronic Communication Station technology.
+The International Paper facility in Sumter, South Carolina, has taken its BBS (Behavior Based Safety) process and 5S methodology to a new level with the use of Marlin’s patented Electronic Communication Station technology.
 See how they’re reaching and engaging employees at their 24/7 operation and supporting their ‘Safety First’ messaging with this easy visual communication tool.